Estimated reading time: 08 minutes.

 February/2017 - The Mitakon 35mm f/2 is the third and most recent ultra-low-cost fixed lens from Zhong Yi Optics’s CREATOR lineup.
 Following the 85mm f/2 CREATOR and the 135mm f/2.8 CREATOR, the idea is to offer reasonably large aperture primes for the lowest price possible, with solid build and ease of use, catering the user’s creativity – given the all-manual operation – and the image quality.
 With an all-metal build and simplified double-Gauss formulas, they’re alternatives for those wishing to get personal with the process of picture-taking, controlling the aperture and focus by hand.
 While I still haven’t got an all-positive experience with a CREATOR lens, with a misaligned 85mm and a broken 135mm, there’s no denial the photos were acceptable on both, and the “CREATOR” moniker does play it’s cards on the usability.
 Will the 35mm f/2 be another mechanical nightmare?
-And what about the pictures, are they worth the manual operation?
+And what about the pictures, are they worth it?
 Let’s find out!
 Nice reading.

 At just 6.8 x 6.5cm of 310g of only metal and glass, the 35mm f/2 reasonably well built, although relatively fragile given the overall desing.
 It impresses by its high quality engraved and painted markings, with the same manufacture care seen on Nikkor’s Ai-s and Voigtländer’s, but here at a fraction of the price, never seen on the market.
 However these lenses are also quite delicate, as the non-resilient metal shows no room for impact dissipation, and you really don’t want to drop these pieces, as the results would be disastrous.
 Mitakon noticed that and the 35mm f/2 package is better conceived than the 85mm and 135mm, with high quality cardboards and lots of foam: finally a CREATOR finished the review without built or misalignment issues, unlike the other two.